pop-os/python-apt/doc/source/library/apt_pkg.rst

     .. versionchanged:: 0.7.100
         Added support for using file descriptors.

+    .. deprecated:: 1.9

+        Use :class:`apt_pkg.Hashes` instead.
+This function will be removed in a later release.

 .. function:: sha1sum(object)

     Return the sha1sum of the object. *object* may either be a string, in